danohu/danohu.github.io/_posts/2020-06-30-playing-to-the-gallery.md

 ---
 layout: post
-title: Review: Playing to the Gallery
+title: Review -  Playing to the Gallery
+date: 2020-06-30
 ---

 Grayson Perry has found himself a niche in the British media as a guide to modern art.
 In this short book he sets out to '*answer the basic questions that might come up when we enter an art gallery*'